xerial/larray/README.md

  * 2^31 (2G) is the limitation of the default Java/Scala array size, because 32-bit signed integer (int) is used for the array indexes.
 To resolve this, LArray uses long type indexes of 64-bit signed integers.
    * For example the entire human genome data (3GB) can be stored in LArray.
  * LArray can be released from the main memory at any time.
-   * The default arrays in Java/Scala consume JVM heaps heavily and often cause OutOfMemory exception when working with such large amount of data.
+   * The default arrays in Java/Scala are resident in JVM heaps but the users have no control of the allocated space even if these arrays become unnecessary.
+That means it is hard to avoid OutOfMemoryException when working with large amount of data.
    * Call LArray.free to release acquired memory resources immediately.
    * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
  * LArray is free from the limitation of JVM memory manager.